 I just made jam and now have some jam-making questions.
 Can you help?
 We are so glad that you are making jam!
 We strongly recommend The Blue Chair Jam Cookbook as a resource, as it contains a wealth of information on how to successfully make jam and marmalade.
 While nothing makes us happier than perfect jam, it is difficult for us to diagnose jam problems unless we are making jam with you – there are so many variables in the process that can change your outcome!
 Our main recommendations are to use perfectly ripe fruit, make sure your sugar-fruit ratio is correct, and use a high-quality non-reactive pan (preferably a copper jam pan) with a wide surface area.
 We also are here to encourage you to try again –you can learn as much from a bummer batch of jam as from a success!
 If you would like to hone your jam- or marmalade-making skills, we highly suggest taking a class with Rachel!

 I want Rachel to teach me to make jam!
 Awesome!
 We think Rachel is a great teacher.
-Rachel currently teaches regular classes at our kitchens in North Oakland, and has an ever-expanding schedule of classes in other parts of the country.
-We are currently between seasons, but please check back on our Oakland class schedule or our national class schedule -- we may be working on something in the future!
-We're also open to suggestions on Rachel's next jam-making getaway, especially if you have a large group of friends who would be interested in taking Rachel's class!
+Rachel currently teaches classes at our kitchens in North Oakland, and has an ever-expanding schedule of classes in other parts of the country.
+Please check our Oakland class schedule or our national class schedule — we may be working on something in the future!
+We’re also open to suggestions on Rachel’s next jam-making getaway, especially if you have a large group of friends who would be interested in taking Rachel’s class!

 The Blue Chair Jam Cookbook Questions